Dirac points and Weyl phase in a honeycomb altermagnet: Funding Declaration

-We thank Zi-Jian Xiong for helpful discussions.
 This project is supported by NKRDPC-2022YFA1402802, NSFC-92165204, NSFC-12494590, Leading Talent Program of Guangdong Special Projects (201626003), Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (No. 2022B1212010008), Research Center for Magnetoelectric Physics of Guangdong Province(2024B0303390001), and Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401010).